E-detectors: a nonparametric framework for sequential change detection

-Although the formulation of the problem is simple as described above, it is still nontrivial to fit this problem into commonly used changepoint detection procedures for the following reasons.
+Although the formulation of the problem is simple as described above, it is still nontrivial to fit this problem into commonly used sequential change detection procedures for the following reasons.
 First, it is not easy to choose a proper parametric model to fit observed Plus-Minus stats since they are integer-valued samples with varying mean and variance over seasons as \cref{fig::cavs_score} illustrates.
 Second, even if we can choose a proper model, it is difficult to find a threshold to detect the changepoint since we are interested in detecting any changes larger than $|\mu_1 - \mu_0|$ instead of a fixed post-change.
 Many common methods have been relying on a high-quality simulator or large enough sample history for pre-change observations to compute a valid threshold.
-For this example, however, it is hard to access such tools since the Cavaliers' overall Plus-Minus stats are difficult to be modeled directly, and it is tricky to justify to use existing records to get a valid threshold as the team's overall performance varies a lot around the 2010-11 season.
+For this example, however, it is hard to access such tools since the Cavaliers' overall Plus-Minus stats are difficult to model directly, and it is tricky to justify using existing records to get a valid threshold as the team's overall performance varies a lot around the 2010-11 season.